aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 You can configure a static reponse by entering plain text in the **Answer** field, or (better) choose **Advanced** and enter rich text in the form of Markdown or HTML in the **Alternate Answers / Markdown Answer** field.
 Your static answer can optionally use Handlebars to enable consitions and substitutions - see [Handlerbars README](https://github.com/aws-solutions/qnabot-on-aws/blob/main/docs/handlebars/README.md).

 Or you can configure a Lambda Hook for completely dynamic answers based on any logic you choose.
 Use one of the Lambda Hook functions discussed above (`SummarizeCall` or `BedrockKB-LambdaHook`) with your own Argument values.
-Or use a new LambdaHook function that you create yourself, to do whatever you want it to do - query your databases, retrieve information or perform actions using API, integrate with other LLMs - you provide the function, and LMA will run it and returns its reponse to the LMA user.
+Or use a new LambdaHook function that you create yourself, to do whatever you want it to do - query your databases, retrieve information or perform actions using API, integrate with other LLMs - you provide the function, and LMA will run it and return its reponse to the LMA user.